beamer-bridge/beamer/docs/source/whitepaper.rst

 Everytime a participant responds to the challenge, the termination time of the challenge and underlying claim is extended to be at least
 `challenge period extension`, to give time for the other party to respond.

 At the end of the challenge period, the last non-contested participant, and thus the highest staker, wins.
+The claim will be seen as valid if the winner of the challenge is the original claimer.
+This means that he will be able to withdraw Alice's deposit.

 .. mermaid::
     :caption: `Challenged Claim`